erlerobot/erle_gitbook_networking/introduction_to_network/linux_networking.md

 ## Linux networking

 To go into the next chapters, you should have a basic knowledge of Linux/Unix.
-If not, you should first read a [Unix introduction tutorial](http://erlerobotics.gitbooks.io/erle_gitbook_unixintroduction/).
+If not,we recommend yout to read first a [Uix introduction tutorial](http://erlerobotics.gitbooks.io/erle_gitbook_unixintroduction/).

 As you have seen modern networking applications require a sophisticated approach to carrying data from one machine to another.The solution that Unix systems, and subsequently many non−Unix systems, have adopted is known as TCP/IP.
 When talking about TCP/IP networks you will hear the term datagram, which technically has a special meaning but is often used interchangeably with packet.